Multisig Signer Policy and Recovery: The Governance Behind the Keys (2026)

 - an auditable log of every change.

-Designed before an incident.
+It is designed before an incident.
 Recovering quorum under pressure without a plan is precisely how treasuries get stuck or hijacked.

 Rotation and review

-Keep the signer set live, minimal, trustworthy:
+Keep the signer set live, minimal, and trustworthy:

 - periodic reviews of signer activity;

-- replace inactive or compromised signers;
+- replacement of inactive or compromised signers;

-Dormant or ex-member keys retaining authority is a standing risk — rotation removes it.
+Dormant or ex-member keys retaining authority is a standing risk; rotation removes it.

 Signer changes are not transfers